 Headquarters // Reston, VA

-Dawn is passionate about conservation and is dedicated to finding market-based solutions for a healthier future for both people and wildlife.
 Prior to joining the National Wildlife Federation, Dawn was Senior Vice President of Marketing and Brand for the National Geographic Society.
 Dawn was responsible for leading the global brand, engaging digital natives across the world on all platforms, launching new digital products, and driving awareness of National Geographic’s science, education, and storytelling priorities.

 While at National Geographic, Dawn also led strategic marketing and creative for the National Geographic Channels.
 She was integral to building and launching NGC, Nat Geo WILD, and Nat Geo Mundo – transforming them from start-up networks to global, world premiere brands.
 Dawn also had various supervising producing positions at Animal Planet and Discovery Health.
 She started her career as a producer at local television stations.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
-We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.
+We're on the ground in seven regions across the country, collaborating with 53 state and territory affiliates to reverse the crisis and ensure wildlife thrive.